rclone/rclone/docs/content/drive.md

 then answer `y` to the question `Configure this as a shared drive?`.

 This will fetch the list of Shared Drives from google and allow you to configure which one you want to use.
-You can also type in a team drive ID if you prefer.
+You can also type in a shared drive ID if you prefer.

 For example:

 ```
-Configure this as a shared drive?
+Configure this as a Shared drive?
 y) Yes
 n) No
 y/n> y